By Kay Whatley, Editor

 If such a law or local ordnance was written down, it makes one wonder who the person was who was plowing his field with an elephant, or allowing their donkey in a tub — and the good ol’ boy politicians who wrote a law targeting these people — the whole power of the state against them.

-In North Carolina, one strange piece of legislation dates back only three years old, having been written into law in 2015.
+In North Carolina, a strange piece of legislation dates back only three years old, having been written into law in 2015.
 This North Carolina law allows cruelty to opossums for five days each year.
 This law was written to protect from lawsuits a small group in Western NC that held an annual New Year’s Eve ‘Possum Drop even.

 The legislation makes it legal to do pretty much anything to an opossum five days a year, protecting this small group’s New Year’s event by legislating and removing opossum protections state-wide.
 From the North Carolina General Assembly website: